-In partnership with Partners for Sacred Places and Danspace Project
+In partnership with Partners for Sacred Places and Danspace Project (NYC)

 The project extends Wilson’s recent work with New York’s Danspace Project interrogating the history of St. Mark’s Church.
 Danspace’s Judy Hussie-Taylor will serve as a curatorial advisor to Wilson as he brings these concepts to Philadelphia.
-The series will conclude with a residency at Church of the Advocate in North Philadelphia culminating in a public performance by Wilson and his Fist and Heel Performance Group
+The series will conclude with a residency at Church of the Advocate in North Philadelphia culminating in a public performance by Wilson and his Fist and Heel Performance Group.

 Portrait of Reggie Wilson by Aitor Mendilibar